Slift

 Slift (stylised as SLIFT) is a French rock band from Toulouse.
 The band consists of brothers Jean (guitar, vocals, synthesizers) and Rémi Fossat (bass), and their high school friend Canek Flores (drums).
-Since forming in 2016, the band has released three LPs, one EP, and multiple live sessions, in addition to touring internationally in Europe and North America.
+Since forming in 2016, the band has released four albums, two EPs, and multiple live sessions, in addition to touring internationally in Europe and North America.

 History

 2016–2017: Early years and initial releases

 Slift formed after brothers Jean and Rémi Fossat met drummer Canek Flores at a classical music school.
 The trio began performing together in various groups before forming Slift in 2016.
 Their debut EP, Space Is the Key, was released two years later and features a garage rock sound.
-In 2018, Slift released their debut album, La Planète Inexplorée, on Howlin Banana Records.
+In 2018, Slift released their debut album, La Planète Inexplorée, on Howlin Banana Records and Stolen Body Records.

 2020–present: Ummon and breakthrough success

 On 28 February 2020, the band released their second studio album, Ummon, which was met with positive critical reviews.
+Released on Vicious Circle records and Stolen Body Records.
 The album showcases a stylistic transition towards a heavier, metal-inspired sound.
 The band was initially unable to tour in support of Ummon due to the onset of the COVID-19 pandemic and associated lockdowns.
 The band garnered international attention during the pandemic through widespread sharing of their debut KEXP session.
 In late 2022, the band embarked on their first North American tour, including performances at the Levitation and Desert Daze festivals.
 On 19 January 2024, Slift released their third studio album, Ilion, through Sub Pop Records.

+On March 31, 2026, Slift released the first single, "A Storm Of Wings", from their upcoming fourth album Fantasia.